Jacksonville, FL area (Amelia Island)

 The Putnam Historic Museum is housed in Palatka's oldest surviving building, which was built in 1837.
-The museum is home to artifacts and memorabilia related to the history of Palatka and Putnam County.
+The museum features artifacts and memorabilia related to the history of Palatka and Putnam County.
 The museum also includes a reading and research area where visitors may learn about the county's history.

 Cruising the St. Johns to Lake George (Ocala National Forest)

 Continue your cruise from St. Johns River to Lake George, which shares a border with the Ocala National Forest.
 The lake hosts a variety of wildlife ranging from migratory water birds to a number of marine animals.
 Local springs in Lake George feed enough salt to the system to make the habitat suitable for marine species like Atlantic stingray, striped bass and blue crab.

 Green Cove Springs, FL

 In the 1800s, Green Cove Springs attracted a surge of vacationers from the North, drawn to the warm mineral springs reputed to have medicinal qualities and healing powers.
 Steamboat services brought members of high society, searching for a warm retreat from the winter’s harsh climate.
 Today, visitors can explore the historic district, which includes vintage homes and gorgeous surroundings.

 Carriage Tour of Green Cove Springs

-Once a haven for vacationers seeking reprieve from the cold winters of the North, Green Cove Springs is wonderful to visit in style.
-Travel through the area in a horse-drawn carriage to experience the area like travelers of yore.
+Once a haven for vacationers seeking reprieve from the cold winters of the North, Green Cove Springs is wonderful to visit.
+Tour the area in style in a horse-drawn carriage like travelers of yesteryear.

 Green Cove Springs Narrated Walking Tour

 Experience the sights and sounds of Green Cove Springs during this guided tour.
-Discover colorful floral gardens as you make your way over footbridges.
+Discover colorful floral gardens as you make your way over picturesque footbridges.
 Follow Spring Run to the center of Spring Park, where you'll find the city's historic spring.
 Other tour highlights include the famous Qui-Si-Sana hotel, once owned by J.C.
 Penney.